-Organizations face enormous pressure to use data in decision-making at the program and individual constituent level.
-These decisions can easily be biased through low quality or inadequate data.
+Organizations face enormous pressure to use data in decision-making at the program and individual constituent levels.
+These decisions can easily be biased through low-quality or inadequate data.
 Use data only as one resource in decision-making.

-- Evaluate all data sources and Al for biases that reflect racism, misogyny, ableism, and other forms of systemic oppression. - Be cautious of data sources and AI that perpetuate systemic oppression, reflect bias, or are not diverse enough to compare to the community adequately. - Disaggregate data carefully based on experiences of marginalization like race, gender, ability, and class.
-Ensure programs positively include and impact all participants. - Track demographic data in all possible stages of programs, potentially including initial contact, intake, service delivery, and long-term outcomes, to monitor program participation differences based on demographics. - Limit decision-making based on algorithms.
+- Evaluate all data sources and AI for biases that reflect racism, misogyny, ableism, and other forms of systemic oppression. - Be cautious of data sources and AI that perpetuate systemic oppression, reflect bias, or are not diverse enough to compare to the community adequately. - Disaggregate data carefully based on experiences of marginalization like race, gender, ability, and class.
+Ensure programs positively include and impact all participants. - Track demographic data in all possible stages of programs, potentially including initial contact, intake, service delivery, and long-term outcomes, to monitor program participation differences based on demographics. - Implement human-in-the-loop models when using decision-making based on algorithms.
 Be transparent about algorithm use and provide an opportunity for manual review by a person.
-Ensure that

-- communities impacted by these algorithms are part of deciding their design, use, and assessment. - Remember that data cannot represent the full nuance of service delivery.
+Ensure that staff and communities impacted by these algorithms are part of deciding their design, use, and assessment. - Remember that data cannot represent the full nuance of service delivery.
 Prioritize relational aspects of the work.
 Include qualitative forms of data and evaluation.